Murder of Yangjie Li: Search

-The next day, German police received a missing person report after her disappearance and mobilized hundreds of police officers in the city to search for the student.
+On the morning of 12 May, police received a missing person report after her disappearance and mobilized hundreds of police officers in the city to search for the student.
 Meanwhile, many Chinese people posted messages online in social media channels, such as WeChat, about the missing student.
 Local Chinese also reported the missing student to the Chinese Embassy in Berlin for help.